|Peter Cook's Kunsthaus. Wikipedia|

 |Linear City, Arturo Soria, 1913.
 Image: Wikipedia.|

-The brief film below nicely documents some of the most renowned utopian cities drawn up over the past few centuries.--D.A.
+The clip below is a trailer for Great Expectations, a recent documentary that highlights some of the most renowned utopian cities drawn up over the past century.--D.A.
 DeMers.